 Some children are more likely to have serious complications with the flu.
-Talk to your doctor as soon as you know your child is sick if she’s younger than 5 or has an ongoing (chronic) health condition like asthma or other lung disease, heart condition, or diabetes.
+Talk to your doctor as soon as you know your child is sick if they're younger than 5 or has an ongoing (chronic) health condition like asthma or other lung disease, heart condition, or diabetes.

 When Should I Take My Child to the Hospital?

-- She has a seizure.
+- They have a seizure.